-This Investment Policy Statement is designed to establish an understanding between APC and Builder Investment Group (BIG), as to the investment goals and objectives, tolerance for risk, and management policies applicable to the APC's investment portfolio.
-This Investment Policy Statement shall remain in place until terminated, or the parties agree to amend or revise its terms as considered appropriate by APC or BIG.
+This Investment Policy Statement is designed to establish an understanding between APC and its investment advisor, as to the investment goals and objectives, tolerance for risk, and management policies applicable to the APC's investment portfolio.
+This Investment Policy Statement shall remain in place until terminated, or the parties agree to amend or revise its terms as considered appropriate by APC or investment advisor.